johannesengl/image_fetcher/README.md

 # Image Fetcher

 This app is a command line app.
-It takes as an input a path to a plain text file containing urls to images and and a path to a destination foloder for storing the downloaded images.
+It takes as an input a path to a plain text file containing urls to images and a path to a destination foloder for storing the downloaded images.

 ## Usage